 For interactivity of the dashboard, we cannot link directly to the report generated in the previous section.
 We need to extract the info (using Excel formulas) based on the user selection on the dashboard.
 In our example, the main driver or report slicer is the year.

-The cell with the year (R5) in the figure above is named selYear (I will write on how to name a cell or a range of cells in a different article).
+The cell with the year (R5) in the figure above is named selYear (right click on the cell and choose “Define Name…”).

 - At this point, we shall employ VLOOKUP and the MATCH function to retrieve the above metrics based on the selected year.
 The formula in cell R23 is as follows: